Lusito/pixlcam/docs/guide/basic-camera.md

-# Getting Started
+# Basic Camera

-The following shows you the basics that apply to every camera in this package.
+All cameras in this library extend the [Camera](../api/classes/Camera.md) class.

-All cameras extend the [Camera](../api/classes/Camera.md) class.
+Most of the following applies to all camera classes, but some might differ a bit.

 ## Camera Matrices